Generic Name: asparaginase (as-PAR-a-jin-ase)

 - Diabetes patients - Asparaginase may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

-- Lab tests, including blood clotting tests or blood glucose, may be performed while you use asparaginase.
+- Lab tests may be performed while you use asparaginase.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using asparaginase while you are pregnant.
 It is not known if asparaginase is found in breast milk.
 Do not breast-feed while taking asparaginase.